JaxtonGray/isoP_Code/README.md

 * Start year
 * End year

+## User Profile
+The program is equipped with a user profile function that will store the above information into a textfile along with your name and creation date.
+This is so if you are running the program multiple times you do not have to keep typing in the same information.
+However, if you would like to change the information you can:
+* Delete the user profile file
+* Rename the user profile file
+* Change the information in the user profile file

 Keep an eye out for more prompts that may appear later.

 **Note** about the following prompt: